Discover Swiss Financial Secrets That Maximize Your Money!

 The first thing we can do is to invest in the third pillar.

 Whether you invest in a bank or insurance, you can deduct these contributions from your taxable income.
 It can make a significant difference in how much taxes you pay.
 There is no reason not to invest in the third pillar currently.
 I believe that everybody should invest as much as possible into it.
 The limit you can contribute changes every year.
-In 2023, you can contribute 7056 CHF.
+Currently, you can contribute 7056 CHF (in 2024) per year.

 You cannot make a partial withdrawal of a third pillar account.
 It is mandatory to take the entire amount at once.
 However, you are allowed to have several third pillar accounts.
 That way, you can withdraw one yearly in the first five years of your retirement.
 These withdrawals are taxed based on a few levels.
 And the increase between levels is quite steep.
 Therefore, making smaller withdrawals each year can save you money!